SebastianGlonner/minjector/README.md

   drawback since we planing to add an optimized version.

 * Support for loader plugins

-* local require() calls does not consider config.map at the moment

 * jasmine-node badly failes for some sort of global exceptions?!
   Require investigation and I consider changing the test framework.